RetroDECK/ES-DE/USERGUIDE-DEV.md

 This file is not needed to run ES-DE, it's only a convenience to easily see which emulators and file extensions are supported per system.

-In addition to this, a file named systems.txt will be created in the root of the ROMs directory which shows the mapping between the directory names and the full system names.
+In addition to this, a file named systems.txt will be created in the root of the ROM directory which shows the mapping between the directory names and the full system names.

 For example: